engineyard/ey-cloud-recipes/cookbooks/varnish_frontend/README.md

-Redis Cookbook for EngineYard EYCloud
+Varnish Cookbook for EngineYard EYCloud
 =========

 [Varnish][1] Varnish Cache is a web application accelerator also known as a caching HTTP reverse proxy.
 You install it in front of any server that speaks HTTP and configure it to cache the contents.
 There is a [cool video][2] that shows what Varnish is good at.